 Initiated by IOM through a previous project, joint cleaning actions are organized regularly in the area around the facility with the voluntary participation of many migrants and asylum seekers staying in the TRC.
-Caritas continued to provide laundry services in the Bira TRC, washing on average 130 bags of clothes weekly in October, in addition to IOM washing bed linens and blankets.
+The laundry services were put on hold due to a problem with electricity.
+IOM immediately contracted an electrician to solve the issue.
+Caritas is also involved in the provision of laundry services in TRC Bira.

 The Miral TRC has 55 toilets and 34 showers.
 Facilities are not gender separated since the centre only hosts single males and a few UASC boys.
 Drinking water is available in the centre.
 An operational laundry system is in place, allowing the centre population to wash their personal belongings.
-In October, an average of 230 laundry bags were washed and dried weekly for an average of 130 people, in addition to the bed-linen and other centre inventory washed by the centre staff.
+In November, an average of 290 laundry bags were washed and dried weekly for an average of 170 people, in addition to the bed-linen and other centre inventory washed by the centre staff.

 The Sedra TRC has 66 toilets and 76 showers, with 43 rooms with private facilities for a total of 163 people.
 The remaining TRC population has access to shared toilets and showers, separated by gender.
 Drinking water is available in the centre.
-The laundry system is in place and operational with six washing machines and six dryers washing an average of 200 laundry bags for an average of 385 residents weekly.
+The laundry system is in place and operational with six washing machines and six dryers washing an average of 270 laundry bags for an average of 190 residents weekly.
 The TRC population contributes to the laundry operations on a voluntary basis.
 Minor challenges with the availability of hot water and WASH facilities persist.

 The Ušivak TRC has 33 toilets and 28 showers and facilities are separated by gender.
 Hot water and drinking water are available at the centre.
 The centre population is actively involved in cleaning and maintenance of the centre, during food distribution, and in the organization of the centre's communal activities and spaces.
 A laundry system is in place with two industrial washing machines and one industrial dryer.
-During the reporting month an average of 245 bags were washed weekly
+During the reporting month an average of 250 bags for an average of 280 residents were washed weekly